-Basic Waterfowling Gear One look at a massive waterfowl hunting catalog can intimidate even the most curious prospect.
+Basic Waterfowling Gear

+One look at a massive waterfowl hunting catalog can intimidate even the most curious prospect.
 While most waterfowl hunters spend their lifetimes accumulating equipment, the list of essential hunting gear is actually quite short.
 It varies depending on whether you are hunting over water or dry crop fields.

 No matter the hunting scenario, a shotgun, non-toxic shot (required by law in every state and province), duck or goose calls, decoys, and a camouflage coat and hat typically make the list.
 Water hunting scenarios usually involve the addition of either waders or hip boots - more demanding water hunting situations might require the use of a boat.

 When field hunting, vegetation, trees or rock piles are sometimes available for concealment.
 When these natural "blinds" are not available, a man-made hunting blind is often needed for concealment.
-While expensive layout blinds are available, a simple blanket or homemade blind constructed of burlap can function nicely.
-Essential waterfowling gear includes a shotgun, non-toxic shotshells, and a camouflage coat and hat.
+While expensive layout and a-frame blinds are available, a simple blanket or homemade blind constructed of burlap can function nicely.